People's Republic of Bulgaria: Economy

 The People's Republic of Bulgaria (PRB) had an average GDP per capita for an Eastern Bloc country.
 Average purchasing power was one of the lowest in the Eastern Bloc, mostly due to the larger availability of commodities than in other socialist countries, real wages from 1949 to 1989 increased by 195%, real average monthly amount of a pension rose by 868% and real monthly pension for old age and length of service rose by 342% in the same period.
 Workers employed abroad often received higher payments, and could thus afford a wider range of goods to purchase.
 According to official figures, in 1988 100 out of 100 households had a television set, 95 out of 100 had a radio, 96 out of 100 had a refrigerator and 40 out of 100 had an automobile.

 Along with the improvements in agriculture and the growth of productivity, the GDP per capita grew from $1.864 to $10.800 in 1989, peaking in 1984, when the GDP per capita was about $11.100.
+From the mid-1950s until the end of the 1970s, the growth was constant until the 1970s energy crisis hit the country.
+The crisis along with some structural problems, reduced the growth during the 1980s.